Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Main results

-We first study the ratio consistency of the unbiased estimator $\hRb_M$.
-We have the following large deviation bound. \begin{Th} Under the assumptions \ref{ass:1st}- \ref{ass:last}, there exist $K>0$, an integer $\beta\ge 1$, such that for any fixed $x\in (0,C/(K\kappa))$ where $C$ and $\kappa$ are defined in \ref{ass:C_bound}, and large enough $N,M$, we have
+In this subsection we study the consistency of the unbiased estimator $\hRb_M$.
+We first point out that using a norm bound of $\Rb_M$ given in Lemma~\ref{lem:norm_toeplitz} below, and simply adapting the proof of \cite[Theorem~2]{vinogradova2015estimation}, one can prove the following large deviation bound. \begin{prop}Assume that \ref{ass:Gaussian},\ref{ass:spectral_density} and \ref{ass:spec_den_behav_0} hold with $\Zb$ having i.i.d complex Gaussian entries, $\Cb_N$ bounded in spectral norm, and $0<a<1/2$.
+Also assume that $N/M\to c\in\positR$.
+Then there exists a constant $K>0$, such that for any fixed $x>0$, we have

+where $o(1)$ is with respect to $M$ and depends on $x$. \end{prop} \begin{proof} By checking carefully the proof of \cite[Theorem~2]{vinogradova2015estimation}, we note that we can adapt it by replacing all the occurrences of the infinite-norm of the spectral density ($\|\boldsymbol{\Upsilon}\|_\infty$ in \cite{vinogradova2015estimation}) with the spectral norm of the matrix $\|\Rb_M\|$, { and also re-analyzing the contribution of the term $\|\Rb_M\|$ where this term was previously bounded in \cite{vinogradova2015estimation}}.
+We also need to consider the contribution of $\Cb_N$, which will introduce the factor $\|\Cb_N\|^2$ in the denominator of the exponential bound there.
+Therefore, we have the following estimate:

+Taking into account the bound $\|\Rb_M\|\asymp M^aL(M)$ given in Lemma~\ref{lem:norm_toeplitz} below, the result follows.
+The details are omitted. \end{proof} This proposition implies that in some LRD cases, where $\Rb_M$ satisfies \ref{ass:spec_den_behav_0} with $0<a<1/2$, the unbiased estimator $\hRb_M$ is still norm consistent.
+However, this result has the following defects.
+Firstly, the result does not cover the case $1/2\le a<1$ (In fact we conjecture that in this case the norm consistency does not hold.
+This will be supported by simulations with an heuristic argument in \S\ref{subsec:simu_norm_inconsistency}).
+However in some applications such as whitening, the convergence of the ratio $\Rb_M^{1/2}\hRb_M^{-1}\Rb_M^{1/2}$ to some scaled identity $\xi \Ib$ suffices.
+Secondly, even for the norm consistent case, we can see that the convergence rate ensured by this proposition is no better than $\sqrt{\log(M)}L(M)/M^{1/2-a}$, which depends on $a$ and gets worse and worse when $a$ approaches $1/2$.
+Meanwhile, since $\Rb_M^{-1}$ is merely bounded under \ref{ass:spectral_bound_below}, the proposition provides the same convergence rate for the ratio $\Rb_M^{-1/2}\hRb_M\Rb_M^{-1/2}$.

+These facts motivate us to establish the following large deviation bound for the ratio. \begin{Th} Under the assumptions \ref{ass:1st} - \ref{ass:last}, for any sequence $x_M$ satisfying $M^{-\gamma}\lesssim x_M\lesssim C/\kappa$ for some $\gamma>0$, there exist $K>0$, such that for large enough $M$ and any $N\ge 1$, we have